EDUCATION

 It has been suggested that some cases of diabetes can be partly managed by consuming foods that generate a low blood sugar response - potentially like honey.

-In this article, we will explore the studies that have been conducted on it thus far, and shed some light on why a diabetic person might or might not include Manuka Honey in their diet.
-We’ll cover:
+In this article, we take a closer look at the studies that have been conducted on it to date, and shed some light on why a diabetic person may (or may not) want to include manuka honey in their diet.

 Type 2 diabetes is the most prevalent, and for some people, it can be managed through diet and exercise.
 For others or those with type 1 diabetes, lifestyle habits are just the first step - but a crucial one.